 We obviously had a TON of New Zealand grass-fed lamb and beef on our trip.
 I love lamb (if you love lamb too we have some amazing recipes coming up!
 But here is a favorite for Lamb Kofta), so it was really awesome to see some preparations and cuts I hadn’t really had before.
 Like this herb crusted leg of lamb from Silver Fern Farms (similar recipe coming soon!) or cured lamb meat from Atkins Ranch and A Lady Butcher, or this First Light Wagyu Beef Fillet.

 We did manage to eat some things other than grass-fed lamb and beef.
 These Mantuku oysters may have been the best oysters I have ever had in my life.

 New Zealand’s landscape has a lot of rolling hills and open pastures.
 The sheep and cattle roam and graze on sections of lush green grass within a huge swath of land at a time.
 Some of the hills are pretty steep so they utilize sheep herding dogs controlled by whistling or whistles.
 It was amazing to watch this.
 The dogs are so smart and so fast, and very cute!

-Check out my IG story highlight with a day by day of this New Zealand trip – AND – be on the lookout for some really great New Zealand grass-fed beef and lamb recipes coming soon!
+Be on the lookout for some really great New Zealand grass-fed beef and lamb recipes coming soon!
 I can’t wait to share them with you guys!